Personal Savings Allowance: Overview and Q&As

 I registered my account to receive interest without tax taken off, what do I need to do now?

-You do not need to do anything because from 6 April 2016 all credit interest will be paid without tax taken off.
+You do not need to do anything because from 6 April 2016 all credit interest is paid without tax taken off.

 What about interest paid on PPI and other compensation payments?